 1. Get Ready for your Trip

-The climb up towards Everest Base Camp is a simple walk.
+The climb up to Everest Base Camp is a simple walk.
 To be able to complete the hike it is not necessary to have previous experience with technical climbs as well as high altitudes.
 In order to complete the hike and truly enjoy it you need to be physically fit and possess incredible strength, conditioning, and endurance.
 It can be very difficult to finish the walk if don’t have your body prepared to withstand the strains from the constant pressure at high altitude.
 Our crew, you as well as anyone in the vicinity could be at risk in the event that you do this.
+Read More

 2. Prepare Yourself Mentally

 It is possible to be ready for life in mountains, based on your degree of outdoor ease.
 If you’re planning an excursion like this, you will likely love being outdoors and have grown accustomed to being in the mountain.
-Camping and baby wipes, grit and using the restroom outdoors might be a parts of the trip.
+Camping and baby wipes, grit, and using the restroom outdoors might be a part of the trip.
 If you’re not used to the harsh conditions that can be encountered and conditions, it is important to prepare for the challenges that are to be.

 3. Make sure you use the correct equipment

 The right equipment is essential in the journey up to Everest Base Camp.
-We can’t cover all the equipment needed for your expedition in this moment.
+We can’t cover all the equipment needed for your expedition at this moment.
 However, we’ll send you a complete kit list that includes examples of each piece if you choose to join one of our excursions.
 Watch our packing videos for more information.
 Here are some things that, according to us ought to be stressed.
-One among the parts of your body which require the most attention when the hike is your feet.
+One of the parts of your body which require the most attention when the hike is your feet.

 4. Drink a lot of water

 Don’t stop drinking!
 When you’re at altitude, water will be your most reliable companion!
 It’s essential to stay hydrated when you’re at an altitude.
 When you’re at altitude, your body’s water loss increases quickly.
 In the end, you need to drink more fluids than you do at home in order to replenish your fluids.
-At altitudes we recommend drinking four to five Liters of fluid each day.
+At altitudes, we recommend drinking four to five Liters of fluid each day.

 By following this advice by following this rule, you will keep yourself from altitude sickness and stay fit throughout your journey.